Table of Contents

-ESP creates unique premium guitars, while LTD sells less intricate replicas.
-Their models can be distinguished from one another by small details like the guitar’s finish, body curves and shapes, and the choice of tonewoods and metals, among others.
+ESP creates premium guitars, while LTD sells less intricate replicas.
+Their models can be distinguished from one another by small details.
+Things like the guitar’s finish, body curves, and shapes.
+Also, the choice of tonewoods and metals, among others.

-On the other hand, LTD guitars often have basswood and mahogany bodies, mahogany and maple necks, and roasted jatoba and rosewood fingerboards.
+On the other hand, LTD guitars often have basswood and mahogany bodies.
+Also, mahogany and maple necks, roasted Jatoba, and rosewood fingerboards.
 This is possibly where the main difference is noticeable.

-One of the main differences is that ESP guitars are usually handmade, while LTD models are manufactured on the production line.
+One of the main differences is that ESP guitars are usually handmade.
+While LTD models are manufactured on a production line.

-ESP guitars are generally considered to be of a higher quality than their LTD counterparts because skilled luthiers make them in their Japan and US factories.
+ESP guitars are considered to be of a higher quality than their LTD counterparts.
+This is because skilled luthiers make them in their Japanese and US factories.
 These luthiers also use high-quality woods and superior hardware and electronics.

-The majority of ESP guitars that you will find come with Seymour Duncan pickups, which are well-known and versatile.
-Most players know that they produce an exceptional sound and are reliable.
+The majority of ESP guitars that you will find come with Seymour Duncan pickups.
+They are well-known and versatile.
+Most players know that they produce exceptional sound and are reliable.

 Unfortunately, LTD guitars don’t sound exactly as good as their ESP equivalents.
 They just don’t have a remarkable style, force, and clarity players have grown accustomed to in ESP.

-If you compare the sounds of, for instance, the iconic ESP Eclipse and LTD’s more cheap EC replica of the same model, you will undoubtedly notice this the most.
+If you compare the sounds of the iconic ESP Eclipse and LTD’s more cheap EC replica of the same model.
+You will undoubtedly notice this the most.
 LTD’s sound quality noticeably trails behind the original ESP tone.

-In the hands of a beginner or semi-professional performer, LTD guitars are still quite nice.
+In the hands of a beginner or semi-professional, LTD guitars are still quite nice.
 They are reasonably priced guitars that can be useful on a tiny stage or in a rehearsal studio.

-Here are a few examples of the price different between similar ESP and LTD guitars.
+Here are a few examples of the price difference between similar ESP and LTD guitars.